NiyiOdumosu/finserv-flink-workshop/lab2.md

 Check if there is a stock price record that was created within 10 minutes after the order was created.
 Did price changed after/before placing the order?
 ```
 SELECT order_id, so.`$rowtime` AS order_time, sp.`$rowtime` AS price_change_record_time , so.symbol
-FROM stock_orders as so
+FROM stock_orders_lastname as so
-INNER JOIN stock_prices as sp
+INNER JOIN stock_prices_lastname as sp
 ON so.symbol = sp.symbol
 WHERE order_id = 955 AND
   so.`$rowtime` BETWEEN sp.`$rowtime` - INTERVAL '10' MINUTES AND sp.`$rowtime`;